 Every click to your blog is important for improving SEO and building brand awareness.
 When you add share buttons and those buttons are placed correctly, you increase the opportunity for readers to share your posts with their communities, thus creating more brand spreading and opportunities for SEO indexing.
 That’s why it is important to be on your social media channels every day, promoting the content on your blog.

 If you are not working on growing your email list, you should be.
 A blog post is a perfect place to ask for that conversion.

-It allows you to show your expertise in your niche, and it allows you to establish trustful relationships.
-Best of all, other than your time, it is free content marketing and levels the playing field a bit between large and small companies.
+Blogging allows you to spread your brand, either directly or indirectly.
+If visitors like what they read, they will share it.
+Blogs give you the chance to demonstrate expertise in your niche and to establish trustful relationships.
+Best of all, a blog is free content marketing that levels the playing field a bit between large and small companies.

 There is a lot to learn about setting up a blog, including increasing SEO, finding the right topics to discuss, measuring traffic and promoting your posts.
 Take it slowly; you don’t have to learn everything before you start your blog.
 Get it up and running, and then learn more along the way while you reap the many benefits of blogging.